Chih-Che-Fang/MyBookStore2/docs/design.md

 order,127.0.0.1:8082

 ## Concurency / Race Condition Protection
-When a RPC server receives a new client request, its message handler will launch a new thread to process the message.
-To enable concurrent message processing, our peer-to-peer distributed system use a shared file to store the information of each peer (Ex. product, type, item count, etc...).
-Therefore, the information of each peer needs to be protected and we used a lock to protect the shared peer information.
-When a peer read/write its data, we ensured the whole operation and process is atomic and therefore avoid the race condition.
-To be more specific, it avoids that a seller with only 1 item sell multiple products to products to a buyer (Since a seller may send multiple replies to different buyers)
+All books' information is stored in catalog server's memeory and shared by multiple threads concurrently.
+When a flask server receives a new client request, it will launch a new thread to process the message.
+Therfore, when updating and read the book's information, we used a lock to make sure the whole operation is atomic in all server.
+For example, buy request from order server will check the book's stock, and if there is enough stock, the server will then decrease the stock by 1.
+Otherwise, the buy operation should reutrn "fail" rsult.
+Consider the following error case:

+client 1 queried the stock of book item_number 1 is 1
+client 2 queried the stock of book item_number 1 is 1
+client 1 update book stock to 0
+client 2 update book stock to 0

+To prevent the race condition mentioned above, we used a lock for buy operation:
+getLock()
+client 1 queried the stock of book item_number 1 is 1
+client 1 update book stock to 0
+releaseLock()
+getLock()
+client 2 queried the stock of book item_number 1 is 0
+client 2 buy failed
+releaseLock()

-## Book Initialization Log
+## Server Output Log
-We store the book initialization information and named it as catalog_log with the format:
+We store the book initialization information and execuated operation with file name of catalog_log, order_log:
 Format = **[type peerID Product NeighborID Count TestName]**

-**type:** Indicate whether the peer is a buyer, seller, or no-role.
-When the value is "na", the system randomly assigns a type to this peer.
-**peerID:** The peer's ID
-**Product:** The product the buyer wants to buy or a seller wants to sell.
-When the value is "na", the system randomly assigns a product to this peer.
-**NeighborID:** Indicate all peer IDs that are neighbored to the peer.
-Neighbor ID is split by ",".
-**Count:** Number of products left to sell.
-**TestName:** Indicate the test name where the peer belongs to.
-It is used to mark what test the output log belongs to.
+**Operation:** Indicate the execuated operation **item_number:** Indeicate the book's item number **stock:** Initial stock of the book
+**cost:** The cost of the book
+**topic:** The topic of the book
+**title:** Indicate the book title

 Here is one example of shared peer information that a buyer wants to buy fish and is neighbored with peer 2 & 3:
-[b 1 fish 2,3 0 test1]
+[init,1,3,10,distributed systems,How to get a good grade in 677 in 20 minutes a day] [query_by_item,1]
+[query_by_item,1]
+[update,1,na,-1]

 ## Automatic Multiple Server Deployment
 ### Pre-created AMI image